nginxinc/nginx-azure-workshops/labs/lab3/readme.md

    >**Note:** If this command doesn't show the name of the pod then run the previous command again.

 ## Deploy the NGINX Ingress Controller Dashboard

+Finally, you are going to use the NGINX Plus Dashboard to monitor both NGINX Ingress Controller as well as our backend applications.
+This is a great feature to allow you to watch and triage any potential issues with NGINX Plus Ingress controller as well as any issues with your backend applications.

 We will deploy a `Service` and a `VirtualServer` resource to provide access to the NGINX Plus Dashboard for live monitoring.
 NGINX Ingress [`VirtualServer`](https://docs.nginx.com/nginx-ingress-controller/configuration/virtualserver-and-virtualserverroute-resources/) is a [Custom Resource Definition (CRD)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) used by NGINX to configure NGINX Server and Location blocks for NGINX configurations.